Paul Bilzerian Wiki, Age, Wife, Children, Family, Biography & More

 Civil Litigation and Bankruptcy

 After Bilzerian was convicted, the Securities and Exchange Commission (SEC) filed a civil lawsuit against Bilzerian on the same charges, forcing him to disgorge profits from the takeover attempt, which he claimed was double jeopardy because he had already paid for his actions.
 In 1993, a federal judge ruled in favor of the SEC and ordered Bilzerian to disgorge $33.1 million in profits, plus $62 million in interest.
 In January 1994, Bilzerian appealed the civil judgment to the D.C.
 Court of Appeals, but was denied.
 In June 2020, the Supreme Court ruled that the SEC could seek and obtain disgorgement of profits from the court as “equitable relief” for securities law violations.
-Due to the huge amount of ill-gotten gains that Bilzerian was sentenced to, he had to file for bankruptcy in 1991.
+Due to the size of the ill-gotten gains judgment against him, Bilzerian was forced to file for bankruptcy in 1991.
 In 1999, he attempted to sell his house in the prestigious Avila neighborhood in Tampa, Florida.
-After the SEC continued to pursue Bilzerian, the judge ordered the appointment of a receiver to take over his assets and arrested him for civil contempt of court.
+After the SEC continued to pursue Bilzerian, the judge ordered the appointment of a receiver to take over his assets and arrest him for civil contempt of court.
 In January 2001, Bilzerian filed for bankruptcy again, declaring his non-exempt assets to be $15,805 and debts to be $140 million, most of which were ill-gotten gains judgments from the government.
 On June 11, 2001, while Bilzerian was in prison, FBI agents raided his family’s residence with a sealed search warrant and seized computers, documents, and a Beretta firearm.
 Bilzerian unsuccessfully sued the FBI agents for filing an affidavit containing numerous false statements, but a federal judge dismissed the case.
 Bilzerian was released from prison in January 2002 under an agreement that his wife, Terri Steffen, would sell the residence and split the proceeds with the SEC, and transfer the majority of his wealth to the SEC.

 Awards and Honors